WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 1. Solo operator, under 30 jobs/month: Start with ServiceM8 Free.
 No cost, no commitment, covers the basics including invoicing and scheduling.
 Upgrade only when you need to.

-2. Sole trader, 30-80 jobs/month: Tradify at £34/month is the most-recommended option at this scale.
+2. Sole trader, 30-80 jobs/month: Tradify at £34/month (Small Team plan, up to 3 users) is the most-recommended option at this scale.
 Simple, mobile-first, and built for trades rather than generic field service.

 5. Specific trade (gas/heating): Consider Commusoft or Powered Now, which have compliance document management built in, useful for Gas Safe certificates and EPC reports.